-Leila Gates Wei was born and brought up in Buenos Aires, Argentina.
+Leila Gates was born and brought up in Buenos Aires, Argentina.
 She was the third daughter of four sisters.
 Her father is from California, while her mother is from the Argentine province of Salta and is part of the Indigenous Wichí tribe.
 Leila’s father became a Baha’i while attending college.
-While he did not love going to college, he appreciated learning on his own terms and taught himself how to be a computer programmer.
+He appreciated learning on his own terms and taught himself how to be a computer programmer.
 When the opportunity presented itself to pioneer to Argentina, he saw that as a new challenge to learn Spanish and learn a new culture.
 There, he met Leila’s mother.

-Leila’s mother grew up in Misión Chaqueña, Salt Argentina, and only lived with her parents until she was fourteen years old.
+Leila’s mother grew up in Misión Chaqueña, Salta, Argentina, and only lived with her parents until she was fourteen years old.
 Growing up, she was discouraged from speaking her native Wichí language at school.
 All opportunities, jobs, and education were for Spanish speakers.
 So when they deemed her old enough, she left the home to find work in Buenos Aires.
-Leila’s mother worked as a caretaker for the elderly and was a house cleaner.
-She did not complete her high school due to the prejudice in the school.
+Leila’s mother worked as a caretaker for the elderly and was a house cleaner and completed school by taking evening classes.
 Her brother also lived in Buenos Aires, and through him, she learned of the Baha’i Faith as well.
 After a few years of studying, she enrolled in the Faith and met Leila’s father in Bahá’í activities.

-Leila’s parents lived in Northern Argentina where they lived in an adobe house, had no hot water or electricity.
-Leila was the third of four girls.
-When Leila was a few years old, they moved to Buenos Aires, where she would live through high school.
-Her dad was an English teacher, and her mother was a homemaker.
+Before Leila was born, her parents lived in Northern Argentina where they lived in an adobe house, and had no hot water or electricity.
+Leila was the third of four girls and was born in Buenos Aires, where she would live through high school.
+Her dad did different jobs, he was a carpenter, a delivery person, an English teacher, and a programmer, and her mother was a homemaker and the secretary of the Baha’i National Assembly.
 When she was three, her younger sister was born, and the family decided to send Leila to school temporarily to help give her mother time alone with the baby.
 However, when her mother started feeling better and her baby sister was a few weeks older, the family tried to have her stay home again.
 However, she loved school so much that she insisted she go back, so her family agreed.

 Leila’s parents insisted Leila and her sisters go to private schools.
 Public schools were of course free, and money was always a concern.
 But the public schools in Buenos Aires lacked funding, and the teachers and staff often went on strike, leaving kids at home with no one to care for them since they could not go to school.
 Because of that, her parents decided to send her and her sister’s studies to private schools.
 She recalled her preschool days, saying that her preschool, “Jacaranda,” was run by two sisters, who later opened an elementary school.
 She is still in touch with her childhood preschool principal through social media.